williamcaamot/williamcaamot-PGR209_Backend_Programmering_exam/readme.md

 ## TODO
 - [ ] Fix bidirectional getting of objects, when getting orders, customers does not "follow along", same with addresses.
 I think these are the only two bidirectional relationships we have.
+- [ ] Should tests be dependent on data from the commandlinerunner in the application?
+- [ ] More E2E tests, have same "tests" for all entity types
+- [ ] Better cleanup?
+So that the spring context doesn't have to be loaded multiple times in tests

 ## Functionality
 - [X] Get one by ID for all entity types